SymfonyCasts/symfony7/sfcasts/part-entity.md

 In the last tutorial, we used a cool library called `Foundry` to quickly create a bunch of dummy data.
 We're going to do the same for `StarshipPart`.
-Step 1, since we don't have one yet is to generate a factory for the new entity with:
+Step 1 - since we don't have one yet - is to generate a factory for the entity with:

 ```terminal
 symfony console make:factory
 ```

+Go check it out in `src/Factory/StarshipPartFactory.php`.
-It's added some defaults for each of the fields, but we can make it more interesting.
+It added some defaults for each field, but *we* can make it more interesting.
 At the top of `StarshipPartFactory`, I'll paste in some code with example parts (you can grab this from the code block on this page).
-Also replace the return in `defaults()` with code that uses our random data we've added.
-Finally, use the factory in our fixtures.
+Also replace the return in `defaults()` with code that uses that data.
+Finally, use this in the fixtures.
 At the bottom, create 50 random parts using `StarshipPartFactory::createMany(50)`.
 Back in the terminal, run: